test 33

 Idaho Code § 44-1701, et. seq.

-Private companies and Public employers Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions.)
+Employees of public or private companies Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions).

 820 Ill.
 Comp.
 Stat.
 110/1, et. seq.